CassandraRose12/TTT/README.md

 First player is the Giants and second player is the Patriots.

 First player clicks a box(shaped like a football helmet) and then it is automated to tell you when it is the second players turn.

+If you get all three of your helmets in either a row or diagnal, YOU WIN!.